 - WordPress Configuration Tutorials

-We also suggest watching the following videos in addition to our step-by-step tutorials in this module:
+We also recommend watching the following video tutorials in addition to the written step-by-step tutorials:

 Setting Up Your Google Account

 You will need a Google Account in order to do the following:

 - Submit your sitemap to Google Search Console for faster site indexing

 - Set up Google Analytics on your site (track visitor behavior and search engine activity)

 - Set up social media content sharing plugins, etc.

 If you don’t have a Google account, click here to set one up now (it’s free) …

 (Google account signup page)

 Setting up an account with Google is quite straightforward.
 Just enter your details and follow the prompts.
 After creating your Google account, note down the username and password.
 You will need these during the WordPress set up and site configuration process.